 Advocates and representatives of nursing homes have cried foul over the agency’s decision.
 Many claim that arbitration helps reduce legal costs for nursing homes and their residents alike.
 The claim is unsubstantiated, however, due to the fact that the vast majority of arbitration results are hidden away from the public, meaning there is no available information to compare-contrast for actual cost-saving efficiency.

 For more information regarding the new decision, you can view an article from The New York Times by clicking here.
-If you need to create a lawsuit of your own after your elderly loved one was abused in a nursing home, you can contact Rourke and Blumenthal for trustworthy legal advocacy from our Columbus nursing home abuse lawyers.
+If you need to create a lawsuit of your own after your elderly loved one was abused in a nursing home, you can contact Rourke and Blumenthal, LLC for trustworthy legal advocacy from our Columbus nursing home abuse lawyers.